MarkBind/markbind/docs/devGuide/writingComponents.md

 ### As a Plugin

 MarkBind components can be implemented as a plugin as well.
-This is suitable for more lightweight components where the implementation is largely in processing the node, where it is fitting to use MarkBind plugins' `processNode` or `postRender` interfaces.
+This is suitable for more lightweight components where the implementation is largely in processing the node, making it fitting to use MarkBind plugins' `processNode` or `postRender` interfaces.
 These interfaces provide additional entry points for modifying the page generated, and do not replace MarkBind's usual node processing.

-The [Writing Plugins]({{baseUrl}}/devGuide/writingPlugins.html) guide is a good place to get started on plugins.
+The [Writing Plugins]({{baseUrl}}/devGuide/writingPlugins.html) page is a good guide to get started on plugins.

 {{ icon_examples }}
 * The [`tree` component](https://github.com/MarkBind/markbind/blob/master/packages/core/src/plugins/default/markbind-plugin-tree.js) is implemented as a default plugin